isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 An important aspect of a well-running DHCP system is an assurance that the data remain consistent.
 However, in some cases it may be convenient to tolerate certain inconsistent data.
-For example, a network administrator that temporarily removed a subnet from a configuration would not want all the leases associated with it to disappear from the lease database.
+For example, a network administrator that temporarily removes a subnet from a configuration would not want all the leases associated with it to disappear from the lease database.
 Kea has a mechanism to control sanity checks such as this.